Lyft and Uber Settlement

 Back payments for 2014-2017

-Did you drive for Uber in New York state between November 10, 2014, and May 22, 2017?
+Did you use Uber’s Driver app to provide rides in New York state between November 10, 2014, and May 22, 2017?

 Uber may owe you money if you had deductions taken for New York sales tax and Black Car Fund fees.
 See if you qualify:

-You will begin to receive new job benefits.
+You will begin to receive new benefits.

 Following its investigation, the Office of the New York State Attorney General (OAG) negotiated a settlement with Lyft that does the following:

-- It creates a $38 million settlement fund.
-You may be eligible for payments if you drove for Lyft between October 11, 2015, and July 31, 2017, and had deductions taken for New York sales tax and Black Car Fund fees.
-The claims will be handled by Rust Consulting.
+• It creates a $38 million settlement fund.
+You may be eligible for payments if you used the Lyft Driver app to provide rides in New York state between October 11, 2015, and July 31, 2017, and had deductions taken for New York sales tax and Black Car Fund fees.
+The claims will be handled by Rust Consulting

-You will begin to receive new job benefits.
+You will begin to receive new benefits.

 Following its investigation, the Office of the New York State Attorney General (OAG) negotiated a settlement with Uber that does the following: